SmartToolFactory/Animation-Tutorials/README.md

 ### Transition Callbacks and Lifecycles

 * **Note** Exit-ReEnter transitions, and ReEnter-Return transitions for Activity are same transition by default.
 * Exit, Enter, ReEnter and Return transitions are **NULL* for fragments by default
-* ***setExitSharedElementCallback***, and ***sharedElementExitTransition*** useful for changing shared transition elements that are mapped for situations like transition from RecyclerView to ViewPager or another RecyclerView and changing selected item in second **Activity** or **Fragment**
+* ***setExitSharedElementCallback***, and ***sharedElementExitTransition*** useful for changing shared transition elements that are mapped with String and View.
+For instance, after transition from RecyclerView to ViewPager or another RecyclerView, user changes the selected page/element and we remap the shared element for the next imageView in ViewPager's current page.

 #### Transition change states and ordering for transitions Between Activities
-ExitCallback is only set in first Activity, in second Activity EnterSharedElementCallback is set
+ExitSharedElementCallback is triggered in first Activity, in second Activity EnterSharedElementCallback is triggered

 ```
         Activity1 ---> Activity2
         Exit    ----> Enter